WanjikuMac/WanjikuMac/README.md

-### Work in Progress 🚧

-Working on bus booking and hotel orders

-Erlang and Elixir to the core
+### Wanjiku Macharia

+Hi there 👋, my name is Wanjiku Caroline Macharia a backend developer with over 5 years of experience, writing code using Erlang and Elixir stack.
+### Stack
+- Erlang
+- Elixir

+I am currently working on the following applications: SMS, IVR, USSD and chatbots such as WhatsApp and Telegram bots

+### Avocations
+ * I adore robots and enjoy tinkering with Arduino and Raspberry Pie.
+ * biking 🚴🏽‍
+ * swimming 🏊🏽‍

  If I'm not here find me on [gitlab](https://gitlab.com/wanjiku_macharia)

- * Fun fact: Robots, biking 🚴🏽‍  🏊🏽‍ I'm game

 <!--
 **WanjikuMac/WanjikuMac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.